johnandrea/dna-multi-match/README.md

 Change the direction of the arrows which usually point from parent to child.

---libpath=relative-path-to-library
+--libpath=directory-containing-readgedcom

-The directory containing the readgedcom library, relative to the .
-Default is ".", the same location as this program file.
+The path is relative to the program being used.
+An absolute path will not work.
+Default is the same location as the program (".").

 ## Usage